-After travelling around the world and enjoying a few months of the superb English summer vacation with my family and grandchildren it was time to ask the question “what next?”
-I had always been fascinated by the idea of house sitting.
+After travelling around the world I had enjoyed a few months of the superb English summer with my family and grandchildren.
+It was time to ask the question “what next?”

-I had read a number of articles and stories about people who had done it.
-Some doing it as a full-time international house sitting lifestyle lasting over years.
+I had read many articles and stories about people who had done, and were doing it.
+Some as a full-time international house sitters lasting over years.
 While others using it as a break between home living to visit other areas of their own or other countries.

 Looking through my bookmarks I saw that I had a number of possible sites and that I had also done a short review looking at the costs, reviews and number of house sitting jobs.

 I looked through my references and after short listing HouseCarers and TrustedHousesitters I decided on TrustedHousesitters.
 They were the most expensive (USD100 per annum) but offered the largest selection over a wide range of countries.
 In addition, they had many house sits in the UK.

 I signed up and completed my profile details.
 Our first problem was that we had no reviews.
 As although in the past we had looked after friends’ houses we had never done this formally.
 However we had many AirBnB reviews, I had my RovingRetirement website and I also used my Linkedin profile as a reference as this gave any prospective house owner an overall picture of who we were!

 To complete our profile we asked a long-time friend for a character reference.